Adam Duvall Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.49).
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.46).

-- The left-hander's most recent appearance came on Saturday against the Tampa Bay Rays, when he went 5 1/3 innings, surrendering no earned runs while allowing six hits.
+- In his last time out on Tuesday, the left-hander tossed seven scoreless innings against the Minnesota Twins while surrendering four hits.

-- In six games this season, the 26-year-old has a 3.67 ERA and 11 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.
+- In 17 games this season, the 30-year-old has put up an ERA of 2.75, with 9 strikeouts per nine innings.
+Opponents are batting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.